imse317/imse317.github.io/syllabus/syllabus.md

 **General course rules**

 - All course work (i.e., homework, exams) must represent your own work.
-- **Using unauthorized tutoring websites or services, including, but not limited to Chegg, Course Hero, and Bartleby, for any course work (i.e., exams, homework) constitutes cheating and violates the Honor Code.**
+- **Using unauthorized tutoring websites or services, including, but not limited to, Chegg, Course Hero, and Bartleby, for any course work (i.e., exams, homework) constitutes cheating and violates the Honor Code.**
 - If you have any questions about whether something is or is not allowed, ask the instructor *beforehand*.
 - All violations will be penalized and reported to the Academic Integrity Board (AIB) at the University *with no exceptions*.